websightful/django-gdpr-cookie-consent-docs/src/getting-started.md

 </a>
 ```

-## How to Use

-### 1. Copy, paste, and modify the cookie consent configuration
+### 5. Copy, paste, and modify the cookie consent configuration

 Copy the example of [`COOKIE_CONSENT_SETTINGS`](cookie-consent-settings.md) to the end of your project settings, then modify it to match the cookie usage of your website.

 In the example above, there are four cookie sections: __Essential__ (strictly necessary), __Functionality__ (optional), __Performance__ (optional), and __Marketing__ (optional).

-### 2. Create templates to render HTML for non-required cookies
+### 6. Create templates to render HTML for non-required cookies

 Cookies that are set conditionally based upon a visitor’s choices must be rendered from conditional templates.